A unified framework of transformations based on the Jordan-Wigner transformation: Advantages of the MSP transformation

-The lattice models are important in physics, such as Ising model~\cite{ising1925beitrag} and Hubbard model~\cite{hubbard1963electron}.
-The main feature of the model is that the interaction terms only appear between nearest-neighboring sites.
-For a one-dimensional lattice with $M$ sites, JW transformation is proper, which is the same as MSP-V2 transformation with $v_1=M$.
-And we can also apply MSP transformation with $v_1=M$, which is a variant of JW transformation.
+The lattice models are important in physics, such as the fermion Hubbard model~\cite{hubbard1963electron}.
+The main feature of the model is that the interaction items appear only between nearest-neighboring sites.
+For a one-dimensional lattice with $M$ sites, the JW transformation is proper, which is the same as the MSP transformation with $\vec{V}=(M)$.
+And we can also apply the MSP transformation with $\vec{V}=(1,M)$.
 In this transformation, the front $M-1$ qubits still store the corresponding occupation number, while the last qubit stores the particle number of all sites.
-This variant of JW transformation can also save a qubit if the system is particle number conserved.
+It can save a qubit if the system is particle number conserved.

-For two-dimensional lattices, such as a lattice of size: $w\times h$ , we can apply MSP-V1 transformation with $v_1=h$ and $v_k=2$ for $k>1$, which is the same as SBK transformation.
-The Pauli weight of SBK transformation is $\order{h+\log_2 w}$, which is worse than the Pauli weight $\order{\log_2 M}~(M=w \times h)$ of BK transformation for general systems.
-But the Pauli weight of SBK transformation reduces to $\order{\log_2 w}$ when restricting interaction nearest-neighboring.
+For two-dimensional lattices, such as a lattice of size: $H\times W$ , we can apply the MSP transformation with $\vec{V}=(H,1,2,\dots,2)$, which is the same as the SBK transformation.
+The Pauli weight of the SBK transformation is $\order{H+\log W}$, which is greater than the Pauli weight $\order{\log M}~(M=W \times H)$ of the BK transformation for general systems.
+But the Pauli weight of the SBK transformation reduces to $\order{\log W}$ when the interaction is nearest-neighboring.